zyedidia/eget/README.md

 ### Does this work only for GitHub repositories?

-At the moment Eget only supports searching GitHub releases.
+At the moment Eget only supports searching GitHub releases and direct URLs.
 If you provide a direct URL instead of a GitHub repository, Eget will skip the detection phase and download directly from the given URL.

 # Contributing